u1607275/AI-DiscJockey/ProgressReport.md

 	5. Key detection (Not done)
 	6. Time stretching, pitch shifting - and changing over time (Done - not changing over time)
 	7. Tempo and beat matching (Not done)
-	8. Choose method of transitioning between audio sources (Not done)
+	8. Choose method of transitioning between audio sources using AI (Not done)
+	9. Implement audio transitioning methods
+		a.
+Cross-fade
+		b.
+Loop and fade
+		c.
+Instant switch

 ####Extensions
 	1. Instrument/ layer separation (Not done)